infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 - always use prop validation
 - use **static member** for declaring prop types and default props (if your transpiler doesn't support static members, set them after class declaration and then export the class; See: ["Exporting Components" section](#exporting-components))
 - use *defaultProps* if you need to set default values
-- prop types shoud be as detaild as possible (use *arrayOf* to describe arrays and *shape* to describe objects)
+- prop types shoud be as detailed as possible

 ``` jsx
 export default class ComponentName extends React.Component {